 Visit a Children’s Dentist

-Still, the best way to maintain good oral health in kids is taking them to see a children’s dentist on a regular basis.
+Still, the best way to maintain good oral health in kids is to take them to see a children’s dentist on a regular basis.
 Coupled with excellent oral hygiene at home, seeing their dentist regularly reduces the likelihood of cavities and painful toothaches.
 The routine cleanings and checkups also allow dentists to monitor the growth of their primary teeth until their permanent ones grow in, detect any issues, and ensure optimal growth throughout their formative years.